 About Me

-around compact objects.
-I currently work with
+black holes and compact objects.
+I work with

 models for changing-look quasars.